The City's Sidewalk Improvement Policy was created to provide a objective, consistent method to prioritize sidewalk projects.

 City staff reviewed submitted requests, followed up with residents to confirm the specified project and addressed questions.
 A list of the property owners for the specific sidewalk project site and a right-of-way donation intent form was forwarded to interested residents to be completed by each impacted property owner.

-Donation statements were due back to the Public Works Department by November 16, 2016, in order for the project to receive credit in this year’s scoring process.
 Scores were finalized and presented to City Council on January 17, 2017, for final approval.

 Current Sidewalk Projects